BrightProgrammer7/autogpt-arena-hacks/README.md

 ## 🚀 Projects! 🚀https://github.com/orgs/team-tonic-arena-hacks/projects)

-Hey there, amazing hackers! 🌟 It's time to dive into the exciting world of AutoGPT and set our plans in stone.
-We need to outline the project's requirements that are essential for this epic hackathon adventure.
-Here are the key boxes you need to tick for success:
+Hey there, amazing hackers! 🌟 This is what we're building here (it's a better autogpt) :

 [📦 Scrape and Synthesize
 📊 Data Mastery